tomstevns/Bacterial-Fungal-Detection/README.md

 # Bacterial & Fungal Detection — ML Pipeline (v1 → v85)

-### Key Achievements & Technical Highlights
+## Key Achievements & Technical Highlights

-> All results are evaluated across repeated stochastic runs to explicitly characterize variance and model stability.
+> All results are evaluated across repeated stochastic runs to explicitly characterize stochastic variance and model stability.

 - Achieved up to **99.1% classification accuracy** using advanced stacking and ensemble learning strategies, indicating that the performance ceiling of the dataset has been effectively approached.
 - Improved **precision stability across stochastic runs**, increasing the occurrence of perfect-precision outcomes from **1/6 to a target of 2/6 runs**, explicitly addressing run-to-run variance.